I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 We provide a lecture page so you can check text content and example codes through your browser and copy-paste them. (🔗 Free Part Link)

-All the knowledge you will learn in this course is condensed into examples prepared with great care over a long period.
-You can follow the lectures while viewing these examples on a webpage and copying and pasting them for hands-on practice.
+All the knowledge you will learn in this lecture is condensed into examples prepared with great care over a long period.
+You can follow the lecture while viewing, copying, and pasting these examples from the webpage for hands-on practice.

 Basic content released for free 😎